 The Karma system from the previous installments is back, keeping track of the main character's actions and decisions made by the player throughout the course of the game.
 Ethically unacceptable actions reduce the player character's Karma points.

-There are no Xbox 360 screenshots for this game.
+There are no Xbox 360 user screenshots for this game.

-There are 67 other screenshots on file for other versions of this game.
+There are 151 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups